 From the Virginia Standards of Learning:

-• Demonstrate awareness of and responsibility for the safe and ethical use of materials, methods, and technologies.
+• Demonstrate awareness of and responsibility for the safe and ethical use of materials, equipment, methods, and technologies.

 • Develop awareness of copyright and royalty requirements when rehearsing, performing, or otherwise using the works of others.